-Concussion injury claims usually arise as the result of various types of accidents.
-Some of the most common accidents causing these types of injuries include:
+Concussion injury claims can arise as the result of various types of accidents.
+Some of the most common accidents that cause these types of injuries include:

-- Slips, trips and falls – Slips, trips and falls are a common cause of concussion injuries in workplace accidents.
-These accidents can happen from a variety of reasons, from a wet surface not being properly cleaned up to a negligent employer that failed to put safety measures in place.
+- Slips, trips and falls – Slips, trips and falls are a common cause of concussion injuries.
+These accidents can happen from a variety of reasons, from a wet surface not being properly cleaned up to a property owner failing to put proper safety procedures in place leading to a fall.

 - Road traffic accidents – Road traffic accidents are another cause of concussion injuries.
 The force from a collision between vehicles in a lorry or car accident can cause you to hit your head on the steering wheel, which can result in a concussion or a brain injury.

 - Physical assaults – Severe physical attacks, either by domestic violence or a stranger, can often cause concussion injuries.
 Significant blows to the head can cause a lot of trauma to the brain and can require medical treatment.

 - Sporting injuries – Some sports, such as boxing and rugby, carry a higher risk of concussion injuries.
 Poor tackles and colliding of heads are common reasons that cause concussions within sports.

 If you have suffered a concussion injury from one of the reasons listed above, contact Beacon Law to get in touch with one of our personal injury solicitors to find out more about concussion injury claims.

 Whilst a sum of money cannot undo the injury you have suffered and the difficulties that come with the symptoms you suffer, it can assist in managing daily life and can ease the additional financial pressures.
 The compensation you receive can be used in whatever way you see fit, including to buy new equipment which you may need at home or professional care.